Numerical computation of the half Laplacian by means of a fast convolution algorithm: Numerical implementation

 From an implementational point of view in Matlab, we have taken $P = N$ in the computations of $(b^+\ast c^+)_k$ and $(b^-\ast c^-)_k$.
 We have defined different sets of frequencies, namely \verb"k", \verb"kodd", \verb"ka", \verb"kb", \verb"koddposa" and \verb"koddposb", which results in a more compact code.
 Moreover, we have omitted the division by $2N$ when computing \verb"u2_" and the final multiplication by $2N$ in \verb"Fu_num", because the two factors cancel each other.
 Except from that, the code matches carefully the steps explained in this section.

-\lstinputlisting[language=Matlab, basicstyle={ \ttfamily}, caption = {Half Laplacian of $u(x)$, when $u(s)$ is not necessarily periodic of period $\pi$}]{fraclap1a.m} To make a fair comparison, even if this section is devoted to the case when $u(s)$ is not periodic of period $\pi$, we have consider the same function and parameters as in the previous example, namely $u(x) = (1 + x^4)^{-1}$, $L=1.1$ and $N = 10000019$.
-The code takes now approximately 17.7 seconds to execute, and the error is $1.7319\times10^{-14}$.
-On the other hand, when $N = 16777216$, it takes only 8.1 seconds to execute, and the error is $1.5543\times10^{-14}$.
-Therefore, the results show again that the accuracy does not degrade when $N$ is extremely large.
+\lstinputlisting[label=code:nonperiodic,language=Matlab, basicstyle={ \ttfamily}, caption = {Half Laplacian of $u(x)$, when $U(s)$ is not necessarily periodic of period $\pi$}]{fraclap1a.m} To make a fair comparison, even if this section is devoted to the case when $U(s)$ is not periodic of period $\pi$, we have consider the same function and parameters as in the previous example, namely $u(x) = (1 + x^4)^{-1}$, $L=1.1$ and $N = 10000019$ (in the next section, we will test the code also with functions $U(s)$ that are not periodic of period $\pi$).
+The code takes now $17.82$ seconds to execute, and the error is $1.6986\times10^{-14}$.
+Furthermore, we have slightly adapted the code, as explained at the end of Section \ref{s:periodic}, in order to measure the time required by \verb|fft| and \verb|ifft| , which is of $14.65$ seconds, i.e., approximately $82\%$ of the total time, so the cost of the non-FFT part is of only $3.17$ seconds.
+On the other hand, when $N = 16777216$, it takes only $7.88$ seconds to execute, and the error is $1.5543\times10^{-14}$.
+Moreover, in this case, the calls to \verb|fft| and \verb|ifft| require $3.68$ seconds, i.e., approximately $47\%$ of the total time, and the non-FFT parts $4.20$ seconds.
+Therefore, the results show again that the accuracy does not degrade when $N$ is extremely large, but the total cost is largely determined by the FFT.

-In the next section, we will test the code also with functions $u(s)$ that are not periodic of period $\pi$.